BatoolKittaneh/AI-HW/README.md

 ## Methodology:
 You need to develop a tool to solve the VRP.
 1. Problem Definition

 • Delivery Points: Define a set of delivery locations with demands (capacity).

 • Trucks: Use a fixed number of trucks, each with an equal capacity.

-• Depot: Central starting point
+• Depot: Central starting point.

 • Cooling Schedule: Define a cooling schedule for the simulated annealing algorithm.

-2. Algorithm Design
+3. Algorithm Design

 • Initial Solution: Generate a simple, feasible set of routes randomly.

 • Assign delivery tasks to the minimum number of trucks, considering capacity constraints.

 • Objective Function: Calculate the total travel distance for the routes.

 • Neighborhoods Search: Create neighbouring solutions by swapping delivery points between routes.